tafseer-nayeem/KidLM/README.md

 Our corpus is available here: 🤗 [KidLM (corpus)](https://huggingface.co/datasets/tafseer-nayeem/KidLM-corpus)

+## KidLM Models

+- [KidLM](https://huggingface.co/tafseer-nayeem/KidLM): We continue pre-train the [RoBERTa (base)](https://huggingface.co/FacebookAI/roberta-base) model on our [KidLM corpus](https://huggingface.co/datasets/tafseer-nayeem/KidLM-corpus) using a masked language modeling (MLM) objective.
+This approach involves randomly masking 15% of the words in each input sequence, allowing the model to predict the masked words based on their surrounding context.
+For more details, please refer to our [EMNLP 2024 paper](https://aclanthology.org/2024.emnlp-main.277/).

+- [KidLM (plus)](https://huggingface.co/tafseer-nayeem/KidLM-plus): We continue to pre-train the [RoBERTa (base)](https://huggingface.co/FacebookAI/roberta-base) model on our [KidLM corpus](https://huggingface.co/datasets/tafseer-nayeem/KidLM-corpus) using a masked language modeling (MLM) objective.
+The KidLM (plus) model introduces a masking strategy called **Stratified Masking**, which varies the probability of masking based on word classes.
+This approach enhances the model's focus on tokens that are more informative and specifically tailored to children's language needs, aiming to steer language model predictions towards child-specific vocabulary derived from our high-quality [KidLM corpus](https://huggingface.co/datasets/tafseer-nayeem/KidLM-corpus).

+For more details, please refer to our [EMNLP 2024 paper](https://aclanthology.org/2024.emnlp-main.277/).

 ## Licensing Information

 Contents of this repository are restricted to only non-commercial research purposes under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Copyright of the dataset contents belongs to the original copyright holders.